CBC Radio One: CBC Radio One today

 From 2004 until early 2007, CBC Radio One promotional spots were announced by Canadian actress Shauna MacDonald, also known as "Promo Girl".
 Toronto-born Jeremy Harris took over from MacDonald.
 Until fall 2005, promos ended with one of two slogans: either "Because sometimes a picture needs a thousand words" or "Hear the big picture".
 Until early 2015, the slogan was "Canada Lives Here."
 The slogan was not replaced.

 In the fall of 2021, CBC Radio One's weekend evening programing was reorganized.
 With the removal of two-hour programs, with Vinyl Tap cancelled and Saturday Night Blues relegated to CBC Music, Saturday night programming features various music programs from CBC Music.
 In contrast, the Sunday night programming has the network's various spoken-word narrative programs concentrated from 7 p.m. to 12 a.m.
 (Eastern).

 Some CBC Radio One programs, such as As It Happens, air in the United States on some stations associated with Public Radio International.
 Definitely Not the Opera, Quirks & Quarks, The Vinyl Cafe, and Q are heard on some public stations in the northern United States.
 Some CBC-SRC programs were relayed on Radio Canada International for listeners abroad and others, such as the 2010 summer program Promised Land, have aired on Sirius Satellite Radio 169.

 CBC Radio One stations

-Only stations with a primary production centre, producing at least one local program, are listed below.
-Most of these stations are licensed as separate broadcast undertakings.
-Stations not considered primary production centres may have local content which is limited to local news updates.
-Each station also has a significant number of rebroadcasters in smaller communities within its service area; those are listed in each primary station's article.
+Only stations licensed by the Canadian Radio-television and Telecommunications Commission as separate broadcast undertakings are listed below.
+Most—though not all—of these stations produce at least one local program.
+Most stations also have numerous rebroadcasters in smaller communities within their service areas; rebroadcasters are listed in each primary station's article.

-† Station has a "nested" FM rebroadcaster in home market